Bridgeport Water Quality at a Glance

 Is Bridgeport’s tap water safe to drink?

-Yes, Bridgeport’s tap water meets all federal and state drinking water standards.
-Aquarion Water Company sources water from eight protected reservoirs and well fields, all of which undergo comprehensive treatment including filtration and disinfection.
+Bridgeport’s tap water meets federal and state drinking water standards, but independent testing reveals significant concerns.
+While Aquarion Water Company sources water from eight protected reservoirs and well fields with comprehensive treatment, recent data shows multiple contaminants exceeding health-based guidelines.

 What about PFAS “forever chemicals” in the water?

-New federal PFAS regulations finalized in 2024 will require utilities to monitor for specific PFAS compounds by 2027 and implement treatment solutions by 2029 if levels exceed new limits.
-Aquarion is proactively preparing for these requirements and investing in treatment technologies.
-Current testing results and PFAS information are available in annual Consumer Confidence Reports and through the Water Quality Department at 1-800-832-2373.
+New federal PFAS regulations finalized in 2024 establish legal limits of 4 ppt for PFOA and PFOS, requiring utilities to monitor by 2027 and implement treatment by 2029 if levels exceed limits.
+Current Bridgeport levels are below these new federal limits but above health-based guidelines.
+Results are available in annual Consumer Confidence Reports and through the Water Quality Department at 1-800-832-2373.

 Does Bridgeport have lead in its water system?

-Aquarion Water Company maintains full compliance with all federal and state regulations for lead and copper in drinking water:
+Aquarion Water Company maintains compliance with federal and state regulations for lead and copper in drinking water:

-• System compliance: Regular lead and copper monitoring shows levels consistently below EPA action limits throughout the Greater Bridgeport System
+System compliance: Regular lead and copper monitoring shows levels below EPA action limits throughout the Greater Bridgeport System

-• Corrosion control: Advanced water treatment processes include corrosion inhibitors and pH optimization to prevent leaching of metals from plumbing systems
+Corrosion control: Water treatment includes corrosion inhibitors and pH optimization to prevent leaching of metals from plumbing systems

-• Service line information: Customers can use Aquarion’s interactive map or take their service line survey to check the material of their service connection
+Service line information: Customers can use Aquarion’s interactive map or service line survey to check their service connection material

-• Testing resources: Contact Aquarion’s Water Quality Department at 1-800-832-2373 for information about water quality testing
+Testing resources: Contact Aquarion’s Water Quality Department at 1-800-832-2373 for water quality testing information

-Homes built before 1986 have higher likelihood of containing lead solder or components in internal plumbing, which is why monitoring and testing remain important.
+Homes built before 1986 have higher likelihood of containing lead components in internal plumbing, making monitoring and testing important for older properties.

 Are there water restrictions in Bridgeport?

-Aquarion Water Company implements seasonal irrigation schedules and conservation measures:
+Aquarion Water Company implements seasonal conservation measures and irrigation schedules throughout their service territory:

-• Variances available for new plantings or sod installation
+• Exemptions available for new plantings or sod installation with proper notification

-• Educational resources on water-efficient landscaping and reducing outdoor water use
+• Educational resources on reducing outdoor water use and protecting watershed sources

 Current conservation measures and specific restrictions are available at aquarionwater.com or by calling 1-800-732-9678.